 Complete Protein vs Incomplete Protein

-Protein with all essential nine types of amino acids in it are known as a complete protein.
+A protein with all nine essential types of amino acids in it is known as a complete protein.
 Animal and animal products such as meat and chicken are rich in this type of protein.

 Proteins that do not have all the required nine amino acids in them are called incomplete proteins.
-They are mostly found in plants products such as vegetables and fruits.
+They are mostly found in plant products such as vegetables and fruits.

-Combinations of incomplete protein-rich food are required to fulfill the requirement of protein in the body.
-This is mostly preferred by the people who are vegan and vegetarian.
+Combinations of incomplete protein-rich food are required to fulfil the requirement of protein in the body.
+This is mostly preferred by people who are vegan and vegetarian.

 Comparison Table